anriiam/Cistanthe-cachinalensis-genome/README.md

 We also provide a python script to generate and extract upstream/downstream sequence from a target feature in a gff file, as used in the manuscript to identify regulatory motifs.

-Finally, the gene annotation of Cistanthe cachinalensis is provided in gff format.
+Finally, the gene annotation of Cistanthe cachinalensis is provided in gff format (zipped).